pedromessetti/philosophers/README.md

 - [Learnings :brain:](#learnings-brain)

 ## Description :clipboard:
-The dinning philosophers problem
+The dinning philosophers problem.
+This project is about learning how threads work by precisely timing a group of N philosophers on when to pick up forks and eat spaghetti without dying from hunger.
+For more information about the project check the [subject here](https://github.com/pedromessetti/philosophers/blob/master/subject.pdf).
+The program was written following the rules described in the 42 Norme.
+To check the Norme [click here](https://github.com/42School/norminette/blob/master/pdf/en.norm.pdf)

 ## Operation :gear:

 ## Learnings :brain:

+- **Threads** -

+- **mutex** -

 - **POSIX threads** (pthreads) library - Set of C programming language threads (or lightweight processes) that provides a standardized interface for creating and manipulating threads, as well as synchronization and communication between threads.
 The library provides a number of functions for creating, managing, and synchronizing threads.
 It is a powerful and flexible way to write multithreaded programs that can take advantage of modern hardware with multiple cores and processors.

-- `pthread_t` object - data type used to represent a thread in the POSIX threads library.
+- `pthread_t` - data type used to represent a thread in the POSIX threads library.
 It's used to identify a thread and is created when a new thread is created using `pthread_create()` function.
 The `pthread_t` object is used as a parameter in other functions that operate on threads.

-- `pthread_create()` function - Used to create a new thread from the current process.
+- `pthread_create()` - Function used to create a new thread from the current process.
 Takes 4 parameters:
   - A pointer to a `pthread_t` object that will hold the ID of the new thread.
   - A pointer to a `pthread_attr_t` object that specifies the attributes for the new thread being created.
 These attributes include things like the stack size, scheduling policy, and priority.
 If `NULL` is passed, the default attributes are used.
   - A pointer to the function that the new thread will execute.